DigitalPublishingToolkit/TOD18-Geoblocking/md/17BaumannSweden.md

 Figure 1.
 The website of Anonine, a popular Swedish VPN provider

-Another reason for Anonine’s popularity among Swedish Internet users is the company’s “local” brand.
+Another reason for Anonine’s popularity among Swedish internet users is the company’s “local” brand.
 Swedes tend to be loyal to homegrown services, as evident by the immense popularity of Spotify and Swefilmer, and Anonine proves that even in the competitive VPN field marketing a